aziem/ctypes-static-lib-ocamlbuild/README.md

 will build a small OCaml executable which statically links with the static lib in clib.

-The myocamlbuild.ml file has a variable pointing to the location of the static lib.

 myocamlbuild.ml contains code to check if the current OS is Linux or OSX to set the right linkage flag.

-Ocamlbuild also builds the C static library under clib.